lbovet/el4j/el4j/sandbox/jBPM-tryout/Readme.txt

 Used technologies
 =================

-* EL4J JSF web application template, Seam 2.1.0
+* EL4J JSF web application template, Seam 2.1.0 (it does not work with 2.0.1!)
 * JBoss jBPM jpdl 3.2.2